 The Asda Annual Audit (AA) is specific to sites that manufacture Asda-branded products for the retailer.

-If you manufacture Asda-branded food products and are certified to the BRC Global Standard for Food Safety, this audit is scheduled at the same time as your BRC unannounced audit.
+If you manufacture Asda-branded food products and are certified to the BRCGS Global Standard for Food Safety, this audit is scheduled at the same time as your BRCGS unannounced audit.
 The audit is conducted annually and adds approximately 4 additional hours to the length of the BRC audit.